 Cognitive enhancement via behavioral training

-A closer look at the cognitive training literature shows that although this field of research is promising, it also faces many challenges.
-For example, a recent paper in Frontiers points out sampling error as a potential source of discrepancies in the training literature.
-Another published in TICS refers to common fallacious assumptions to explain some of the disagreements.
-These discrepancies do not refute the core idea of cognitive enhancement, but rather emphasize the need to integrate complexity, novelty, and diversity to maximize the ecological validity of training programs.
+A close look at the cognitive training literature shows that although this field of research is promising, it also faces many challenges.
+For example, a recent paper in Frontiers points out sampling error as a potential source of discrepancies in the training literature; another in TICS emphasizes common fallacious assumptions to explain some of the disagreements.
+Importantly, these discrepancies do not refute the core idea of cognitive enhancement, but rather emphasize the need to integrate complexity, novelty, and diversity to maximize the ecological validity of training regimens.

 Two main behavioral approaches have emerged in the cognitive enhancement paradigm, based on cognitive training and physical exercise, respectively.
 Both have demonstrated promising findings, but lack clear transfer to a wide variety of tasks (see here for an example in the spatial domain).
 In contrast with these paradigms, we have proposed a novel approach, based on complex motor training.
 Motor activities with high cognitive demands can be optimized to enhance cognition, with limited risks in terms of ratio involvement/reward.
 Besides cognitive improvements, motor activities also induce important health benefits, supported by decades of research on physical exercise.
 In line with this idea, our latest experimental findings demonstrate that combining cognitive and physical demands within ad hoc activities represents an optimal way to target wide and general cognitive improvements.